Interview with Sigrún Tómasdóttir and Sverrir Guðmundsson

 What did BactoSense change for you, and what did you learn by using it?

 Sverrir Guðmundsson: Before implementing BactoSense, we did not know how the most exposed boreholes behaved during floods.
-But after a large thawing event in 2018, we have done two things:
+But after a sizeable thawing event in 2018, we have done two things:

 1- We implemented UV disinfection as a backup for the lower areas that are more exposed.

-2- We implemented direct measurement with BactoSense, which provided much more information about the boreholes' behaviour.
+2- We implemented direct measurement with BactoSense, which provided more information about the boreholes' behaviour.

 Sverrir Guðmundsson: This situation allowed us to implement a reliable flushing process before sampling for the health authorities.
 Now they can entirely rely on the quality of their sample collection process.